NVIDIA/aistore/README.md

 ## Highly Available Control Plane

-DFC cluster will survive a loss of any storage target and any gateway including the primary gateway (leader).
+AIStore cluster will survive a loss of any storage target and any gateway including the primary gateway (leader).
 New gateways and targets can join at any time – including the time of electing a new leader.
 Each new node joining a running cluster will get updated with the most current cluster-level metadata.
 Failover – that is, the election of a new leader – is carried out automatically on failure of the current/previous leader.
-Failback on the hand – that is, administrative selection of the leading (likely, an originally designated) gateway – is done manually via DFC REST API (section [REST Operations](#rest-operations)).
+Failback on the hand – that is, administrative selection of the leading (likely, an originally designated) gateway – is done manually via AIStore REST API (section [REST Operations](#rest-operations)).

-It is, therefore, recommended that DFC cluster is deployed with multiple proxies aka gateways (the terms that are interchangeably used throughout the source code and this README).
+It is, therefore, recommended that AIStore cluster is deployed with multiple proxies aka gateways (the terms that are interchangeably used throughout the source code and this README).

 When there are multiple proxies, only one of them acts as the primary while all the rest are, respectively, non-primaries.
 The primary proxy's (primary) responsibility is serializing updates of the cluster-level metadata (which is also versioned and immutable).